jinit24/Scrabble-bot/docs/index.md

 # Function Description
 **best_word.py** in opponnent_modelling branch

-* The above case handling is done in  **get_down_all_words**, which calls get_words internally.
+* The separation of cases is done in  **get_down_all_words**, which calls get_words internally.
 * The rest of heavylifting of finding words on top, words on bottom, regex formation, calling traverse_word, calling get_points and getting extra words formed is done  in **get_words**.
 * **get_separated_words** separately handles Case 4.
 * **get_other_words** finds the extra word formed in the left to right direcition.
 Called by get_words.

 I really enjoyed doing this project.
 I have only described the greedy bot here.
-I tried one with opponet modelling but doesn't have the best results.
-So I'm still working on that.
+I'm working on one that has opponent modelling, interesting stuff.

 If you wish to discuss any ideas please feel free to mail me at : dornumofficial@gmail.com